catalystcommunity/k8s-example-monorepo/README.md

 bazel mod tidy
 ```

+More info about updating requirements is in the auth_api readme.

 ### Bazelisk

 We are using Bazel for building and testing.
 The specific bazel version and setup is managed by `bazelisk`, which is a